Machine Unlearning: A Comprehensive Survey: Introduction

-The rest of the survey is organized as follows.
-The background of machine unlearning and the related technical tools are summarized in Section \ref{pr}.
-After introducing the background, we will introduce the survey following the taxonomy order in Fig. \ref{ARCt}.
-In Section \ref{Tax}, we present the primary categories of centralized unlearning: exact unlearning and approximate unlearning.
-In Section \ref{Tech}, techniques of centralized unlearning in different categories introduced in Section \ref{Tax} are discussed in-depth.
-We collect and introduce the distributed and irregular data unlearning scenarios that we noticed, which are federated unlearning and graph unlearning, in Section \ref{new}.
+The survey's remaining sections are arranged as follows.
+We show a systematic literature review model of the survey in \Cref{slr_of_the_model}.
+The basic knowledge of machine unlearning and related technical tools are summarized in Section \ref{pr}. {After introducing the background, we introduce the survey following the taxonomy order in Fig. \ref{ARCt}.
+The primary content of traditional unlearning is presented in Section \ref{Tax}, which includes two main unlearning categories and corresponding in-depth techniques.
 Section \ref{evaluation} introduces the unlearning evaluation and verification methods.
+We collect and introduce the unlearning methods for specific domains such as federated unlearning, graph unlearning, diffusion model unlearning, and LLMs unlearning, in Section \ref{new}.
 The privacy and security issues in machine unlearning are divided into two sections.
-Section \ref{priacy} introduces the privacy threats accompanied by machine unlearning.
-In Section \ref{app}, we discuss machine unlearning applications, which are mainly applied in dealing with security issues.
-In Section \ref{discuss}, we discuss the challenges of current unlearning methods in a general way.
-After that, we list the open gaps that new studies can target.
-At last, we summarise the survey in Section \ref{conclu}.
+Section \ref{priacy} introduces the privacy and security threats accompanied by machine unlearning.
+Section \ref{app} discusses machine unlearning applications, which are mainly applied in dealing with security issues.
+In Section \ref{discuss}, we discuss the challenges of current unlearning methods in a general way and enumerate the potential directions for further research.} At last, in Section \ref{conclu}, we provide a summary of the survey.